AP sources: Doctors believe Wentz tore ACL, out for year

 Foles replaced Wentz the next drive after the Rams took a 35-31 lead.
 He led the Eagles to a pair of field goals on consecutive drives.
 Second-year pro Nate Sudfeld is Philadelphia’s No. 3 quarterback.

 Wentz arrived in Philadelphia as the No. 2 pick in the 2016 draft out of North Dakota State.
-On Sunday, he dueled with Rams quarterback Jared Goff, the No. 1 pick in that draft.
+On Sunday, he outperformed Rams quarterback Jared Goff, the No. 1 pick in that draft.

-After starting all 16 games as a rookie, Wentz made a giant leap this season.
-He passed for 3,296 yards and only seven interceptions to go with those 33 TDs.

-Despite the injury, Wentz stayed in the locker room to greet teammates after the victory over the Rams (9-4).
+Despite the injury, Wentz celebrated the victory over the Rams (9-4) with teammates.

-After the game, Wentz’s left knee was wrapped in a brace.
-He was driven in a cart up the tunnel at the Los Angeles Memorial Coliseum and then hobbled to one of the team buses

 “He’s one of the leaders on the team.
 He was there congratulating and celebrating with everyone,” Foles said.